gravitonian/brutor-sdk/docs/generating-share-extension-project.md

 - Build the Extension so we are sure to get the latest changes
 - Stop the Container
 - Remove the Container - so we can build a new image
+- Assemble/Aggregate all Share extension JARs into the target/jars directory
-- Build a new Image with the Extension applied
+- Build a new Docker Image with the Extension JAR(s) applied
-- Start the Container
+- Start the Container based on newly built Image

 ## Stopping the Docker Containers
 The whole Alfresco solution can be stopped in two ways.